 Every Midwestern city has its gems, but St. Louis takes the crown when it comes to free things to do.
 Here are some of the best deals (but do factor in parking fees) in St. Louis:

 1) Saint Louis Zoo Go early to what’s considered one of the top zoos in the nation.
 Its has 19,000 animals living on its 90 acres.
 Though visitors have to pay for extras, such as Sea Lion Show and Zooline Railroad, you can enjoy the Children’s Zoo, Conservation Carousel or stingray touch tank for free during the first hour of the day.
-Don’t miss the new $18 million underwater tunnel at Sea Lion Sound, where joyous sea lions swim around and over you.
+Don’t miss the underwater tunnel at Sea Lion Sound, where joyous sea lions swim around and over you.
 (314) 781-0900; stlzoo.org

 4) Ballpark Village.
 If you want to see a St. Louis Cardinals game with fans without paying for a seat, head across the street from Busch Stadium.
-The new Ballpark Village entertainment complex (including a Cardinals Hall of Fame Museum and Cardinals National Restaurant) left the old ball stadium’s diamond intact so fans can run the bases and watch games on the big outdoor screen (314) 345-9481, stlballparkvillage.com
+The Ballpark Village entertainment complex (including a Cardinals Hall of Fame Museum and Cardinals National Restaurant) left the old ball stadium’s diamond intact so fans can run the bases and watch games on the big outdoor screen (314) 345-9481, stlballparkvillage.com

 5) Saint Louis Science Center Delve into the mysteries of space, try your hand at dinosaur excavation, go head-to-head with a round of mindball, or clock the speed of drivers rushing below you on the skyway across Interstate-64.
 (314) 289-4400; slsc.org